-During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events

-(either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies.
-However, there are no classified or unclassified surface waterbodies spanned by, culverted beneath, or which share direct connectivity with the scheme extents.
+During filter drain refurbishment works, there is potential for temporary adverse impacts on the water environment.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on Denny Burn and surrounding waterbodies.

-All land outwith the M90 road boundary is considered out-of-bounds to all construction staff during the works (i.e., no 'in-water' works required) and there is no requirement for land take, site clearance or resources from within a waterbody.
+However, no 'in-water' works are required, therefore there will be no change in the hydrological regime or water quality within Denny Burn.
+All land outwith the motorway boundary is also considered out-of-bounds to all construction staff during the works and there is no requirement for land take, site clearance or resources from within a waterbody.
 There is also no requirement for the abstraction or transfers of water from a waterbody.
 The potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, utilisation of drain covers or similar, etc.), water quality is protected.
-The overall level of risk is therefore judged to be similar, or lower than that arising from road traffic accidents and spillages from current traffic travelling on the M90.
-Moreover, given the nature, duration, size and scale of the scheme, the risk of a serious accidental spillage occurring is low and the works will be completed over 2-nights on a rolling programme, therefore the risk associated with a pollution incident is intermittent, temporary, transient and short-lived.